Last updated on October 20th, 2023 at 06:29 pm

 Open Carry Laws for Knives in Colorado

-Open carry of knives is legal in the state of Colorado, with some restrictions.
-Open carry means that a person can visibly and openly display their knife on their body or clothing without it being concealed from view.
-This article will provide an overview of open carry laws for knives in Colorado, including definitions and restrictions.
+Open carry of knives is legal in the state of Colorado, meaning that a person can visibly and openly display their knife on their body or clothing without it being concealed from view.

 Age Restrictions for Knife Ownership and Carrying in Colorado

-In Colorado, the age restrictions for knife ownership and carrying depend on whether you are open carrying or concealing a knife.
 The minimum age to own or possess a knife in Colorado is 18 years old.
-This means that anyone under the age of 18 cannot legally purchase, carry, or use any type of pocketknife without parental permission.
+Anyone under the age of 18 cannot legally purchase, carry, or use any type of pocketknife without parental permission.
+For concealed carry of knives in Colorado, the standard age is also 18, contrary to the original mention of 21 years old.

 Penalties for Violating Knife Laws in Colorado